Overhaul is proposed for decades-old Medicare fraud rules

 One new exception involves cyber-security technology, Medicare Administrator Seema Verma said.
 The goal is to allow hospitals to share cyber-security technology with medical practices that they deal with, improving protections across the health care system.

-It’s unclear how much money the revised rules are expected to save the health care system.
-Officials said it depends on the degree to which hospitals and other service providers voluntarily enter into the new, protected arrangements.
+It’s unclear how much money the revised rules would save the health care system.
+Officials said it depends on the degree to which hospitals and other service providers voluntarily enter into the new, protected arrangements and then whether those different ways of doing business turn out to be more cost effective.

 The original rules date to when Medicare paid piecemeal for each service delivered.
-The program has been shifting to paying an overall amount for major types of procedures, which is tied to quality results.
+The program has been shifting to paying an overall amount for major types of procedures and tying payments to quality results.